espresso3389/pdfrx/README.md

 }
 ```

-When [PdfViewer](https://pub.dev/documentation/pdfrx/latest/pdfrx/PdfViewer-class.html) tries to an open password protected document, it calls the function passed to `passwordProvider` repeatedly to get a new password until the document is correctly opened.
+When [PdfViewer](https://pub.dev/documentation/pdfrx/latest/pdfrx/PdfViewer-class.html) tries to an open password protected document, it calls the function passed to `passwordProvider` repeatedly to get a new password until the document is successfully opened.
 And if the function returns `null`, the viewer will give up the password trials and the function is no longer called.

 ## Customizations